Rice-RobotPI-Lab/website_template/content/publication/conference-paper/index.md

 ---

 {{% callout note %}}
-Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the _Cite_ button to import publication metadata.
 {{% /callout %}}

 Supplementary notes can be added here, including [code and math](https://arxiv.org/abs/2208.02312).